-The risk of a problem from herpes becomes greater, since even without the sores you can still pass it on.
+The risk of a problem from herpes becomes greater since even without the sores you can still pass it on.
 A kiss on the cheek from a relative can work its way into your mouth, or into a cut, and infect you for life.

-Being careful and honest with yourself, your chosen professional, and others is the best way to avoid passing herpes on to another person- the non-sexual ways of infecting others are too many to risk their health and yours.
+Being careful and honest with yourself, your chosen profession, and others is the best way to avoid passing herpes on to another person- the non-sexual ways of infecting others are too many to risk their health and yours.